Granola-Team/site/README.md

 ## 🧞 Development

-All commands are run from the root of the project, from a terminal:
+Commands are run from the 'src' directory:

 | Command                | Action                                             |
 | :--------------------- | :------------------------------------------------- |